-Dobson, who has been with the television channel for 23 years and is current producer and co-host of CTV News at 5, is moving on to become president and CEO of the Mental Health Foundation of Nova Scotia, according to a press release issued on Sunday.
-She grew up in Pictou County.
+Dobson, who grew up in Alma, has been with the television channel for 23 years and is current producer and co-host of CTV News at 5.
+She will now be moving on to become president and CEO of the Mental Health Foundation of Nova Scotia.

 An acclaimed journalist, recently published children’s author, and dedicated community volunteer for many causes, Dobson has gained the trust and respect of many Nova Scotians during the course of her career, which saw her rise through the ranks to one of the top positions in the station.

-Dobson holds a bachelors in journalism from the University of King’s College.
+Dobson holds a bachelor’s in journalism from the University of King’s College.
 An Atlantic Journalism Award Winner, she holds multiple accolades for her work in news and programming.
-She has also served as a board member of Special Olympics Nova Scotia, and with significant sponsorship, fundraising, and event experience, Dobson's talents and expertise are a solid fit for the foundation’s high-profile fundraising events, awareness building efforts and partnership initiatives.
+She has also served as a board member of Special Olympics Nova Scotia.